-To learn how to save a stream or endangered species, go to this page.
+Learn how to save a stream or endangered species.

-To learn about animals or plants in a stream, go to this page and follow the menus.
+To learn about animals or plants in a stream, go to Stream Residents and Visitors page and follow the menus.

 Check out the reading list, where you will find some excellent references listed.
 (You will be able to order them from here, too).